Left: Hawthorn, Crataegus laevigata and Right: Blackthorn, Prunus spinoza

 Magically, Mother Blackhaw is a great ally, whose character is somewhat between Hawthorn and Blackthorn.
 She is a fierce protector of women and children, and an excellent intercessor in all types of necromantic work, but especially those with beloved ancestors.

 Blackthorn (Prunus spinosa) has no variant native to the Americas, although it is naturalized in parts of the United States and Canada.
 It has bright red blood-like sap, large blue-black fruits called “sloes”, and long savage thorns.
-Wounds made by blackthorns are given to sepsis (blood poisoning), be careful when you work with this plant!
+Wounds made by blackthorns are given to sepsis (blood poisoning), so be careful when you work with this plant!
 In Northwestern Europe, blackthorn is a quintessential hedge plant; it’s vicious thorns will even hold back stampeding cattle.
 In fact, if you imagine a fairytale hedge of thorns, like that in Sleeping Beauty, I assure you that the plant you are picturing is blackthorn.
 Blackthorn is an excellent protective ally, and is equally good for offensive work.
 The famed Irish fighting sticks called shillelaghs are made from blackthorn, as are many traditional blasting rods.
 Blackthorn are the traditional home of the Luantishees.
 Blackthorn are a winter plant; a cold snap in early spring is called, in traditional British English, “blackthorn winter”, and in Irish myth, winter begins when the Cailleach strikes the ground with her blackthorn staff.

 Blackthorn is a witch ally par excellance; blackthorn walking staves are an important traditional tool in traditional witchcraft, and the blackthorn stang is the tool of choice for many curses.
 Perhaps the most classical magical use of blackthorn is using the thorns to pierce poppets of enemies, or even pieces of paper upon which the enemy's name is written.
 Like blackhaw, blackthorn bundles are tied with red thread and hung above doorways as protective amulets.
 At Mastros & Zealot: Witches for Hire, one of our best sellers is protective witch bottles made with blackthorns.
 To make one yourself, start with a small, tightly sealing bottle, into which you should place three blackthorn thorns, some ground dragon’s blood resin, several dried blackhaw drupes or elderberries, chips of golden rutilated quartz (whose long golden “hairs” ensnare curses), small mirror shards, a few small blue glass “evil eye” beads, some sloe gin, and whatever else feels right to you.
 Top the bottle off with your own urine.
 If desired, you can also include a small figurine of a dragon (which can be found in the toy section of many dollar stores).
 As you add each item, speak to it, awakening the spirit within and charging it to protect your home.
 It is best to do this work on a Saturday when the moon is waxing.
 Give your bottle a name.
 Place the bottle near your gate or door, and whisper hello and goodbye to it by name as you go past, and thank it for keeping you safe.